Get matched with vetted scholarships and enter our

 Advertiser disclosure

 The Georgetown University supplemental essays are an important part of the overall application.
-Georgetown has a 17% acceptance rate, so your very best writing is required here.
+Georgetown University has a 12% acceptance rate, so your very best writing is required here.
 Remember, you are not alone in this Georgetown supplemental essay writing process!
 Keep reading our guide to learn more about how to best respond to the Georgetown supplemental essays.

 Breaking down the Georgetown supplemental essays